National Lottery spends over 1m euros on projects to tackle child poverty

 Resigning federal minister of Fighting Poverty Karine Lalieux added that "not everyone has an equal start" in life.
 "We all have a moral responsibility to eradicate poverty as well as child poverty," she said.

-The National Lottery also presented a new call for projects around sustainable development on Thursday, for a total of 1.5 million euros.
+The National Lottery also presented a new call for projects relating to sustainable development on Thursday, for a total of 1.5 million euros.
 Interested organisations can submit a project until the end of November.